Table of Contents

 The difference between emphysema and COPD

 People often confuse COPD and emphysema as two separate conditions, but they are very much connected.
 Chronic obstructive pulmonary disorder is an umbrella term for several conditions, emphysema being one of them.
-Emphysema is a progressive lung disease caused by over-inflation of the air sacs (alveoli) in the lungs.
+Emphysema is a progressive lung disease caused by long-term exposure to airborne irritants.
 Those with emphysema have COPD, but not everyone with COPD has emphysema.

 Both conditions are most typically caused by smoking or exposure to smoke over some time.
 Like COPD, emphysema is characterized by shortness of breath.
 It is also not curable, but symptoms can be controlled with proper medications like Flovent.